-Faith in Action is held on the 4th Sunday of each month.
-It is a day when the children and youth work together to perform a gracious act of community service.
+Faith in Action is a day when the children and youth work together to perform a gracious act of community service.
 You can see some of their past projects below.

 Live Out Love